Dimitrijevic175/Dimitrijevic175/README.md

 education:
   [
-    "Pursuing a Master's degree in Software Engineering.", "Bachelor's Degree in Computer Science.",
+    "Pursuing a Master's degree in Software Engineering.", "Bachelor's Degree in Computer Science."
   ]
 fields_of_interests:
   [